schmittnieto/schmittnieto.github.io/_pages/azurelocal-calculator.md

 ## Introduction

 This page presents a set of web-based calculators built to estimate key metrics within an **Azure Local** environment.
 These tools are custom-made and designed for storage planning, infrastructure cost estimation and license impact assessment.

 While the calculators have been thoroughly tested, they are provided as-is and without any warranties.
 If you notice any inconsistencies or potential issues, I would greatly appreciate your feedback 🤗 feel free to get in touch!

+These tools are intended to **supplement** the official [Microsoft Azure Local Sizer](https://azurelocalsolutions.azure.microsoft.com/#/sizer), which is currently still in **Preview**.
+The Sizer offers a helpful approximation of how the final solution might look once deployed, and this calculator set aims to provide deeper visibility into specific resource planning areas.

+More insights on planning, sizing, and migration strategies will be shared in my upcoming blog post: **“Planning, Sizing and Migration for Azure Local”**.

 ## Azure Local Calculator